-Audi comes to bury the vampire trend, while praising the rad headlines on the new 2013 S7 in the brand’s social media-enhanced Super Bowl XLVI ad campaign.
+Audi comes to bury the vampire trend, while praising the rad headlights on the new 2013 S7 in the brand’s social media-enhanced Super Bowl XLVI ad campaign.

 The automaker, which has been a big presence in the last few Super Bowls, engineered a social media contest around its advertising this year.
 Through the “Race The Light” contest, the brand’s Facebook fans could unlock pieces of the 60-second Super Bowl spot online.
 Those who collected all the pieces to the spot puzzle in 60 seconds or less were able to unlock the final ad and were also entered into contest to win a trip the Audi Sportscar Experience in Sonoma, CA.